 When you choose to work with The Noble Law, you gain access to our experienced attorneys and our compassionate, personalized service.
 We are committed to educating our clients on their legal rights and strategies they can utilize moving forward.
 Whether or not you choose to work with us, we want you to have the resources you need to achieve your goals.
-Our employment lawyers provide representation for clients in North Carolina, New York, and South Carolina, with offices in Charlotte, Mt Pleasant, and Midtown Manhattan, and Chapel Hill.
+Our employment lawyers provide representation for clients in North Carolina and South Carolina, with offices in Charlotte, Mt Pleasant, and Chapel Hill.
 Learn more about our practice areas, and if you’re ready to schedule a consultation, please get in touch today.
 If you are unable to visit our employment law firm in person, we’re happy to video conference with you to discuss your situation.

 Executive Compensation Disputes